sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 Wait 5 mins for all the pods in your namespace to be Running and Ready, i.e. (1/1).

 Find the Route that was created and access it to open the ArgoCD UI at the login page.
-Log into ArgoCD with your usual OpenShift credentials and, on the next page, allow the `access permissions`.
+Log into ArgoCD with your usual OpenShift credentials (use the `LOG IN VIA OPENSHIFT` button) and, on the next page, allow the `access permissions`.

 Here is one way to find the ArgoCD Route.
 The other way is to look at the main menu on the left under Networking -> Routes.